alexandreboutrik/dotfiles/README.md

 Welcome to my personal `dotfiles` repository.
 This repo contains the configuration files and environment setup for all my machines.
 Each setup is carefully tuned to match its use case.

-## Lenovo ThinkPad X270
+## Lenovo ThinkPad X270 & T480

 <img align="right" width="192px" src="./.media/leno-tp-x270.png">

-This machine is my primary workstation for everyday tasks, including most programming, writing and general productivity.
+These two machines are my daily drivers, used for general productivity, programming and writing.
+Both run similar environments.

-I chosed it because of its price, I picked mine up for just R$ 1.5k (around U$ 260), which was a great deal.
-One of its standout features is the dual battery system (internal and external), which provides impressive battery life and allows me to hot-swap batteries without shutting the system down.
-It also supports USB-C charging, so in a pinch, I can charge it with a regular phone charger.
-It's also lightweight, making it ideal for mobile work.
+One of their best features in my opinion is the dual battery system (internal and external), which provides impressive battery life and allows me to hot-swap batteries without shutting the system down.
+They also support USB-C charging, so in a pinch, I can charge them with a regular phone charger.

-### Hardware
+### X270 Hardware

 | Component      | Specification |
 |:---------------|:--------------|